bigbinary/neeto-icons/README.md

 # Building and releasing.

-The `@bigbinary/neeto-icons` package gets published to NPM when we merge a PR with `patch`, `minor` or `major` label to the `main` branch.
+The `@bigbinary/neeto-icons` and `@bigbinary/neeto-icons-rn` package gets published to NPM when we merge a PR with `patch`, `minor` or `major` label to the `main` branch.
 The `patch` label is used for bug fixes, `minor` label is used for new features and `major` label is used for breaking changes.
 You can checkout the `Create and publish releases`